ralna/GALAHAD/doc/Julia/rst-dir/rqs_functions.rst

 	*
 		- A_val

 		- is a one-dimensional array of size A_ne and type T that holds the values of the entries of the constraint Jacobian matrix $A$, if used, in any of the available storage schemes.
-If A_val is NULL, no constraints will be enforced.
+If A_val is C_NULL, no constraints will be enforced.

 	*
 		- y